VERIFY — Independent Eyes

 Essay 6.5 closed with EXECUTE handing forward — the project files written, the execution notes filed in the working CLAUDE.md, the cycle’s deliverable on disk.
 VERIFY is the phase that decides whether the deliverable is right.

 VERIFY is the cycle’s independent-eyes phase.
-Where EXECUTE built the work, VERIFY judges it against the plan — and the same agent that built the work is not allowed to fix what VERIFY finds.
+Where EXECUTE built the work, VERIFY judges it against the plan — and VERIFY records what it finds and routes the cycle; it never patches the work itself.
 The cognitive failure VERIFY prevents is self-verification bias: the hand that built the code wants to see the code as correct, the same way a writer who proofreads their own draft misses errors a stranger would catch instantly.
 The prototype’s answer is a separate phase with a separate tool surface, a separate cognitive posture, and a roster of read-only auditor subagents whose entire job is to evaluate one slice of the cycle’s work and report back.
 If something fails, VERIFY’s only legal response is to route the cycle backward — to EXECUTE for a small fix, to PLAN for a design correction, to OBSERVE for a context reset.
 VERIFY cannot quietly amend the artifact it just judged.

 The write side is the tightest in the cycle, but it is not absent — and the common shorthand "VERIFY cannot edit files" oversimplifies it.
 VERIFY cannot edit project source: code, scripts, configuration are off-limits at the tool boundary.
 Inside the brain the authority is scoped.
 VERIFY can append findings to CLAUDE.md files beneath its own footer anchor ---Ve---.
 Because ---Ve--- is the lowest anchor in the cascading-downward enforcement that all phase guards share, VERIFY’s CLAUDE.md authority bottoms out at its own section — there is no lower section it could cascade into.
-The other phases' footers stay above the ---Ve--- marker and therefore stay read-only to VERIFY.
-VERIFY can refine the plan document while the plan is in its drafting state.
+The other phases' footers stay above ---Ve--- and therefore stay read-only to VERIFY. ⓘ VERIFY can refine the plan document — and refining it is coupled to a mandatory backward step to PLAN, so a sharpened criterion is re-cognized rather than slipped forward.
 It can update memory files.
-And it can ask the user to approve the plan via the registered [PLAN-APPROVAL] or [YAML-APPROVAL] prefix — a phase-gated authority no other phase carries.
+What it cannot do is close anything: there is no approve, no seal, no completion flip in this phase — that decision belongs to CONDENSE, a phase away.
 The scoping is what makes VERIFY structurally trustworthy: VERIFY can only report and route, never silently fix.

-The rest of this essay opens VERIFY’s coupled authorities, walks the scoped edit surfaces, names the auditor family, and traces the outcomes — clean pass, minor fix, deep reset, plan-state flip.
+The rest of this essay opens VERIFY’s plan-refinement authority, walks the scoped edit surfaces, names the auditor family, and traces the outcomes — clean pass, minor fix, deep reset, plan-refinement loop.

 VERIFY’s scoped edit authority